 In the same way, we conduct our speech here.
 If you have an issue with someone or something, guard your speech so that you don't cause harm, or begin a chain of gossip.
+This includes using social media inappropriately to discuss teachers, staff, or a situation within the school.
 Parents and teachers have an opportunity to model and reinforce the spirit of this commandment by speaking respectfully of one another in the presence of family, children, and friends, and by putting the best construction on every situation.